Dig In! A Solid Food Starter Guide

 When to Begin

 Wait until at least baby’s four-month birthday to start on the solid stuff.
-That’s because babies need to be old enough to have reached certain important developmental milestones -- like being able to hold their head up, being able to sit up with support and overcoming the extrusion reflex, which causes them to spit out solids.
-Before you begin, you’ll want to get the okay from her doctor, who may recommend waiting until closer to six months to be sure your child is ready.
+That’s because babies need to be old enough to have reached certain important developmental milestones -- like being able to hold their heads up, being able to sit up with support and overcoming the extrusion reflex, which causes them to spit out solids.
+Before you begin, you’ll want to get the okay from her doctor, who may recommend waiting until closer to six months to be sure she is ready.
 Plus, tips published by the American College of Allergy, Asthma & Immunology suggest that early introduction of solid food (before four to six months) may be linked to an increased risk of food allergies.
 The timing of baby’s first solid feeding will also depend on how well she’s gaining weight on breast milk or formula -- and whether she may need extra iron and nutrients added to her liquid diet.

 What to Feed